 Google is making giant leaps expanding its product Google Hotel Ads with a new function added a few months ago called “Book on Google” (BoG), also known as Easy Booking.
-Although at first its use was limited almost exclusively to OTAs and some global partners, at Mirai we prioritise the incorporation of Book on Google and, after months of work, we are proud to be the first partners to achieve it and put it at our clients’ disposal.
+Although at first its use was limited almost exclusively to OTAs and some global partners, at Mirai we prioritise the incorporation of Book on Google through Peakwork and, after months of work, we are proud to be the first partners to achieve it and put it at our clients’ disposal.
+(September 2018 update: We are integrated with Room Booking Module on Google Hotel Ads so that the room photos are shown on the Book on Google booking process, thus providing a much more user-friendly experience).

 Below, we are going to take a look at everything you need to know to gain a better understanding of Book on Google.